kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

 simulate_deployment
 ```

-While you're going through the getting started guide feel free to explore the
+Feel free to explore the functionality by updating the source code,
-functionality by updating the source code, building and deploying new versions.
+building and deploying new versions.

 {{< hint info >}}